Shengyuan-Cai/Shengyuan/content/authors/admin/_index.md

     url: https://www.imperial.ac.uk/neurotechnology/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My current research interests are neurobehavior, brain development, and representation learning, etc.

 # Interests to show in About widget
 interests: